qza7849467chensh5/reflective-bind/README.md

 };
 ```

-If for some reason you want the babel plugin to skip processing a specific file, add the following to the file.
+If you do not want the babel plugin to process a specific file, add the following line to your file:

 ```js
 // @no-reflective-bind-babel